 • The practical effect: The final step involves the Court considering the practical impact of the property settlement on both parties to ensure that the outcome is just and equitable.

-Now, let’s look at a specific example.
+Now, let’s look at a specific example of how assets are divided in a divorce in Australia.

 Example of Asset Division in an Australian Divorce